Schnouki/bccc/README.md

 Installation
 ------------

-bccc is written in [Python 3](http://python.org/download/releases/), and has only been tested with Python 3.2.
+bccc is written in [Python 3](http://python.org/download/releases/), and is known to work with Python 3.1 and 3.2.
 It probably won't work with previous versions of Python 3, and it definitely won't work with Python 2.

 bccc uses the following libraries: